 The target is that after the completion of the study item, the working procedure to specify the band combinations will be refined and the quality of specifications will be improved in the stage of Rel-18.
 A set of new guidance on band combination handling, rule collections and band combination optimization for RAN4 specifications will be approved.
 The feasibility to reduce the test burden of band combinations will be discussed.
 It is suggested that the rules related to the band combinations should be applied to the latest RAN4 specifications after the completion of the SI.

 5 Working procedure of specifying band combinations

 5.1 General

-< Editor's note: In this section, the working procedure of specifying band combinations to improve the work efficiency and the quality of RAN4 specifications will be discussed>

 In order to make the band combinations work more efficient, RAN4 has decided to re-organize the corresponding basket WIs in Rel-18 with the following agreements.